jay8999/SAST_Scanner/README.md

 # Project Motivation

 Built as a practical utility for code reviews and security auditing.
 Whether performing white-box penetration testing or setting up automated defensive checks to prevent accidental credential leakage, this tool bridges the gap between development workflows and application security.
+Feel free to contact if you have any ideas for future implementation.